 • Handle common queries about listings, opening hours, or next steps

-The goal is not to replace human contact but to ensure coverage when your team is unavailable or busy.
+The goal isn't to replace human contact—it's to ensure coverage when your team is unavailable or occupied.

 For clients, the benefit is straightforward.
 Their call is answered.
 Their question is addressed.
-If needed, their enquiry is passed to a team member with full context.
+If needed, their enquiry is passed to a team member with full context already recorded.

 For agents, it means fewer missed calls, less pressure on staff, and fewer voicemails to return.
-It also improves the quality of information collected, since the AI assistant can follow a structured script and log answers in real time.
+It also improves the quality of information collected, since the AI assistant follows a structured script and logs answers in real time.

-This improves handover, response quality, and conversion rates.
+This improves handover quality, response speed, and conversion rates.

 Practical use cases

-AI voice is particularly useful in the following scenarios:
+AI voice is particularly useful in these scenarios:

-• Initial qualification for buyer or tenant leads
+• Initial qualification of buyer or tenant leads

-These calls can be routed through existing phone systems or run in parallel, depending on your setup.
+These calls can be routed through your existing phone system or run in parallel, depending on your setup.

 A natural extension of existing workflows

-AI voice does not replace your negotiators.
+AI voice doesn't replace your negotiators.
 It complements them.
-It ensures that every call is acknowledged, every message is recorded, and nothing is lost due to poor timing or low capacity.
+It ensures every call is acknowledged, every message is recorded, and nothing is lost due to poor timing or limited capacity.

-Used well, it becomes part of a modern, responsive service experience – one that matches the pace and expectations of today’s property market.
+Used effectively, it becomes part of a modern, responsive service experience—one that matches the pace and expectations of today's property market.